onqtam/headjack/src/digital_footprint.md

 But that's just scratching the surface - how much further could we push things?
 Some examples:

-- A **single place for all your messages** (DMs & email) - similar to [Texts](https://texts.com/) (`"All of your messages in one inbox"`) but not beholden to the terms of service & ephemerality of platform APIs.
+- A **single place for all your messages** (DMs & email) - similar to [Texts](https://texts.com/) (`"All of your messages in one inbox"`) but not beholden to the terms of service & constraining APIs of platforms.
-    - **Define filters & thresholds for cold DMs** - imagine having separate buckets of messages directed towards you which you can define based on different properties (account older than 2 years? credentials of specific type? community overlap - up to 3 degrees of separation from you?), amount paid to contact you (setting a price for yourself), etc.
+    - **Define filters & thresholds for cold DMs** - have separate inboxes based on properties: account older than 2 years? has credential X? up to 3 degrees of separation from you?, amount paid to contact you? (setting a price for yourself), etc.
-- Universal **bookmarks** - they'll work for any type of document from any application and you could even cache locally in your cloud the actual content that a URI points to along with proofs.
+- Universal **bookmarks** - they'll work for any type of document from any application and you could even cache in your cloud the actual content that a URI points to along with proofs.
     - **Playlists** are lists of bookmarks and could work even with different audio/video apps which have given URIs to tracks.
 Spotify could be just an app that uses your IDM for account storage (managing your library & tracking your progress on podcasts) and is paying hosting providers for storage & bandwidth for streaming.
     - Your **personal knowledge base** could be built with something like [Logseq](https://logseq.com/) or [Roam](https://roamresearch.com/) on top of such universal bookmarks along with personal notes - your second brain.
-Looking up anything related to an identity or a document with a URI would be just 1 click away and could even be seamlessly integrated in the UX.
+Looking up anything related to an identity or a document with a URI would be just 1 click away - seamlessly integrated in the UI.
     - **Browser integration** - using any IDM for cloud sync through a standard interface.
 - **Profile presets** - different versions of what to display depending on the context:
     - **Full profile** - a MySpace/Linktree-like page with everything you'd like to show + a log of all your public activity of any kind across any app/service - similar to the `Replies` tab of an account in Twitter, but with everything (changes, edits, commits) and the ability to filter it.
     - **Context-dependent views** for domain-specific apps - those that deal mostly with images could display the relevant subset of your full profile: pictures & a log of events related only to images.
 Apps geared towards professional work & resumes could display your CV and a list of credentials & attestations.
 This can happen either by explicitly defining subsets of attributes as different presets or automatically by the apps through filtering based on type/tag.
 One could always view the full profile as well.
-- **History of documents you've viewed** - currently we have this for pages in our browsers but what if everything with a URI that we have viewed could also be saved in our cloud?
-We could then use this history to filter out content from feeds that we've already looked at.
-We could define different criteria for what constitutes "looked" - could be 1 second on screen, could be 10.

-imagine being able to not see the same things multiple times when you open your feed multiple times and scroll a bit - having a "seen" list with URIs which you can later browse like the history in youtube - something like this should exist

-what if your IDM kept a list of everything you've seen so it can be displayed in the UI?
-- What if we had "playback progress" even for text posts - by being able to toggle/layer a colorized heatmap of time spent on the different paragraphs?
-And what if this worked across apps and was managed by our IDM?
-We could easily come up with a standard interface for apps to talk to IDMs about that.
+- **History of viewed documents** - a list of URIs in your cloud for everything you've seen.
+    - **Filter out seen content** - hide items that you've already looked at from feeds.
+    - **Playback timeline intervals** for audio & video - saving ranges for any part of the timeline that you've played for longer than X seconds.
+Today YouTube & Spotify save merely the progress as a position which can easily be changed/lost by fast-forwarding the cursor.
+    - **Display seen content differently** - with colors or show progress as percentage/time.
+        - **Partial progress for text documents** - record time spent & sections rendered on screen and be able to toggle a heatmap overlay that colors the text accordingly.
 - Define your **home / front page** - shortcuts, dashboards, folders & widgets with a customizable layout - anything you need.
 But more on that in the superapp section of this book.